Executive Summary

 Remote CR sessions are not billable.

-5. What code do we bill for virtual CR?
+5. What code was used to bill for virtual CR?

 93797 (if no continuous ECG monitoring) 93798 (with continuous ECG monitoring).
-A PO modifier will need to be added to the CPT code.
+A PO modifier needed to be added to the CPT code.

-6. Is the reimbursement less for virtual CR?
+6. Was the reimbursement less for virtual CR?

-No, the reimbursement is the same as if the patient participated in a center-based program.
+No, the reimbursement was the same as if the patient participated in a center-based program.

-7. Does the patient need to be at their home to receive a virtual CR session?
+7. Did the patient need to be at their home to receive a virtual CR session?

-No, the patient may have their session outside their home, ie community center.
+No, the patient could have their session outside their home, ie community center.

-8. Can the clinical staff deliver the virtual session to the patient outside of their CR department or hospital?
+8. Could the clinical staff deliver the virtual session to the patient outside of their CR department or hospital?

-CMS remains silent on where the provider needs to be.
-The supervising physician must be immediately accessible and available while the clinical staff is hosting the session.
+CMS remained silent on where the provider needed to be.
+The supervising physician needed to be immediately accessible and available while the clinical staff was hosting the session.
 This virtual direct supervision option of physician supervision will continue to be allowed until the end of 2023 as previously clarified in the final 2023 Medicare regulation.

 For more FAQs, click here.